 Judas Iscariot had freewill just like every other human that ever lived.
-Judas also had to face dealing with his own arrogance – just like every other human that ever lived.
+Judas also had to face dealing with his own sense of superiority – just like so many others of us human beings who live and have lived.

 Judas had at least 4 previous lives where he studied and grew in spiritual understanding.
 In these 4 previous lives, his heart and mind were open and his open spirit and consciousness were developing.
 Previous to his life as Judas though, he also had a life as a prince in a nearby area of the Middle East (east of Israel, eastern Saudia Arabia to Iran).
 He had grown in consciousness from the spiritual learning during the 4 lives, and had been able to be born into a role as a prince whereby this learning could have benefited his people.

 But, he took a skewed path.
-As the prince, with his innate spiritual intelligence, and his political position and lineage, he became arrogant, seeing himself as better than his subjects and seeing himself as above others.
+As the prince, with his innate spiritual intelligence, and his political position and lineage, he became self-important, seeing himself as more intelligent and aware than his subjects and this developed into seeing himself as above others in knowing how life should proceed.
 He thought more of his own position than he did of others well being.
-He believed more that he knew better how to decide people’s lives instead of them deciding for themselves because he thought of himself as being so much smarter than others.
+He believed more that he knew better how to decide people’s lives instead of them deciding for themselves, because he thought of himself as being so much smarter than others.

 This motivated his choice to be a Zealot during the life as Judas, as well.
 As a prince in a previous life, he made the political choices of his land.
-With the Romans in rule over the land now, it conflicted with what he thought the way things should be.
+With the Romans in rule over the land during his life, it conflicted with what he thought the way things should be.
 He opposed Roman rule, opting instead for Jewish rule.
-(He sought Jewish rule even unconsciously and eventually consciously to the point of Judas imagining being back in political power in a position of influence under Judas’ vision of having an Earthly kingdom with Jesus as king.)
+(He sought Jewish rule even unconsciously and eventually consciously to the point of Judas imagining being back in political power in a position of influence under Judas’ vision of having an Earthly kingdom with Jesus as king over the land.)

 In the life as Judas then, spiritually speaking, he did have the spiritual understanding to be one of Jesus’ Apostles.
 But, arrogance was his issue that he was meant to face and overcome.
 (Each Apostle had a specific dominant issue that had to face and overcome.)